Saddam Hussein: Background

 In early 1979, Iran's Shah Mohammad Reza Pahlavi's Pahlavi dynasty were overthrown by the Islamic Revolution, thus giving way to an Islamic republic led by Ayatollah Ruhollah Khomeini.
-The influence of revolutionary Shi'a Islam grew apace in the region, particularly in countries with large Shi'a populations, especially Iraq.
-Saddam feared that the radical Islamic ideas—hostile to his secular rule—were rapidly spreading inside his country among the majority Shi'a population.
-Despite Saddam's fears of massive unrest, Iran's attempts to export its Islamic Revolution were largely unsuccessful in rallying support from Shi'as in Iraq and the Gulf states.
-Most Iraqi Shi'as, who comprised the majority of the Iraqi Armed Forces, chose their own country over their Shi'a Iranian coreligionists during the war that ensued.
+The influence of revolutionary Shia Islam grew apace in the region, particularly in countries with large Shia populations, especially Iraq.
+Saddam feared that the radical Islamic ideas—hostile to his secular rule—were rapidly spreading inside his country among the majority Shia population.
+Despite Saddam's fears of massive unrest, Iran's attempts to export its Islamic Revolution were largely unsuccessful in rallying support from Shias in Iraq and the Gulf states.
+Most Iraqi Shias, who comprised the majority of the Iraqi Armed Forces, chose their own country over their Shia Iranian coreligionists during the war that ensued.

 There had also been bitter enmity between Saddam and Khomeini since the 1970s.
-Khomeini, having been exiled from Iran in 1964, took up residence in Iraq, at the Shi'a holy city of Najaf.
-There he involved himself with Iraqi Shi'as and developed a strong religious and political following against the Iranian government, which Saddam tolerated.
-When Khomeini began to urge the Shi'as there to overthrow Saddam and under pressure from the Shah, who had agreed to a rapprochement between Iraq and Iran in 1975, Saddam agreed to expel Khomeini in 1978 to France.
+Khomeini, having been exiled from Iran in 1964, took up residence in Iraq, at the Shia holy city of Najaf.
+There he involved himself with Iraqi Shias and developed a strong religious and political following against the Iranian government, which Saddam tolerated.
+When Khomeini began to urge the Shias there to overthrow Saddam and under pressure from the Shah, who had agreed to a rapprochement between Iraq and Iran in 1975, Saddam agreed to expel Khomeini in 1978 to France.
 Here, Khomeini gained media connections and collaborated with a much larger Iranian community, to his advantage.
 After Khomeini gained power, skirmishes between Iraq and revolutionary Iran occurred for ten months over the sovereignty of the disputed Shatt al-Arab waterway, which divides the two countries.
 During this period, Saddam publicly maintained that it was in Iraq's interest not to engage with Iran, and that it was in the interests of both nations to maintain peaceful relations.